 New in this release¶

-Nervana Cloud 1.7.0 introduces support for TensorFlow training as well as additional enhancements and bug fixes.
+Intel® Nervana™ Cloud 1.8.0 introduces beta support for TensorFlow* inference as well as additional enhancements and bug fixes.

 Known Limitation: The datasets command line interface has been disabled at this time.
 This functionality has been replaced by volumes.
 Volumes supports all functionality provided by datasets, plus more.
 Users can still run training jobs against existing datasets.

 For complete history see the ChangeLog